Didn't find what you were looking for?

 Why Do People Skip Chemotherapy Cycles?

 In some cases, doctors may recommend delaying chemo by two weeks or more, depending on individual case parameters.
-There are several reasons for skipping or delaying the chemotherapy cycles:
+There are several reasons for patients skipping or delaying their chemotherapy cycles:

 1. Side Effects

 Some patients cannot tolerate the side effects of chemotherapy.
 It may lead to skipping or completely stopping the chemotherapy cycles.
-However, today, advanced chemotherapeutic drugs are available for certain types of cancer with fewer side effects.
-If the side effects are severe, the doctor may administer medications that can help manage them.
+If the side effects are severe, the doctor may prescribe medications to help manage them.

 2. Infection

-If the patient has an infection or a fever, the doctor may delay the chemotherapy cycle.
-The oncologists resume the chemotherapy once the patient recovers from the illness.
+When patients encounter an infection or a fever, doctors may delay or pause the chemo treatment.
+The treatment resumes once the patient recovers from the illness.

 3. Low White Blood Cell Count

-The patients may have low white blood cell count after the chemotherapy cycle.
-The doctor may delay the subsequent cycles if the patients have a very low white blood cell count after the chemotherapy cycle.
+In some cases, patients may end up with a low white blood cell count after their chemotherapy cycle.
+In such cases, doctors may delay the subsequent cycles.
 Having a very low white blood cell count may increase the risk of infection.

 4. Hospitalizations

 Chemotherapy may cause severe fatigue and weakness.
-If the patients need hospitalization, the doctor may delay the chemotherapy cycle until they are fit to get chemotherapy.
+If patients need hospitalization, the doctor may delay the chemotherapy cycle until they are fit to continue the treatment.

 5. Other Issues

-Several other issues lead to the skipping or delaying of the chemotherapy cycle.
-These are financial constraints, family responsibilities, job requirements and depression and anxiety due to the disease.
+Several other issues lead to the skipping or delaying of chemotherapy cycles, and they include financial constraints, family responsibilities, job requirements, and depression and anxiety due to the disease.

 Why Should You Not Skip Chemotherapy Cycles?